Wednesday, November 20, 2024

 *I ended up using two cups of flour.

 Today, we are returning to Fante's pizzelle page.
 They seem to have taken it down after a website renovation, but fortunately the Internet Archive has preserved all their recipes and helpful advice.
 Above this one, they wrote "The aroma from these cookies as they bake will have your mouth watering!"
-I've never made honey-nutmeg flavored anything, and was really excited.
+I've never made honey-nutmeg flavored anything before, and was really excited.

 I was a little suspicious that this recipe didn't demand an electric mixer.
 Every other pizzelle recipe I have made has started with whipping the eggs until they turn into a bowl of foam.
 Of course, I've only made five recipes.
-And the people who have a kitchen supply store in the Italian Market of Philadelphia know a lot more about pizzelles than I do.
+And the people who run a kitchen supply store in the Italian Market of Philadelphia know a lot more about pizzelles than I do.

 The batter looked slightly gelatinous in a way that I haven't seen in my previous pizzelles, but five recipes are hardly a vast breadth of experience to draw from.